Sajeev John: Education and career

+Recognition

-Professor John is the winner of the 2001 King Faisal International Prize in Science, which he shared with C. N. Yang.
+John is the winner of the 2001 King Faisal International Prize in Science, which he shared with C. N. Yang.
 He is also the first ever winner of Canada’s Platinum Medal for Science and Medicine in 2002.
 Dr. John is the winner of the Institute of Electrical and Electronics Engineers (IEEE) LEOS International Quantum Electronics Award in 2007 for “the invention and development of light-trapping crystals and elucidation of their properties and applications.”
 He is the 2008 winner of the IEEE Pioneer Award in Nanotechnology and the 2013 IEEE David Sarnoff Award.
-In 2011, Prof. John was selected as a Thomson-Reuters Citation Laureate.
-Recently.
-Prof. John was awarded the Killam Prize in Natural Sciences for 2014 by the Canada Council for the Arts.
+In 2011, John was selected as a Thomson-Reuters Citation Laureate.
+John was awarded the Killam Prize in Natural Sciences for 2014 by the Canada Council for the Arts.
 In 2017, he was appointed as an Officer of the Order of Canada "For his revolutionary contributions to optical sciences, notably for his role in the development of new structures capable of harnessing the flow of light."
-In 2021, Prof. John was awarded the Herzberg Canada Gold Medal by the Natural Sciences and Engineering Research Council of Canada.
+In 2021, John was awarded the Herzberg Canada Gold Medal by the Natural Sciences and Engineering Research Council of Canada.
+He was elected a Fellow of the Royal Society in 2025.

 Dr. John also received the 1996 Herzberg Medal for Physics and the 2007 Brockhouse Medal for Condensed Matter and Materials Physics from the Canadian Association of Physicists.
 He received the first ever McLean Fellowship from the University of Toronto in 1996, the 1997 Steacie Prize in Science and Engineering from the National Research Council of Canada, and the 2004 Rutherford Medal from the Royal Society of Canada.
 He is the first ever winner of Brockhouse Canada Prize in 2004, which he shared with materials chemist Geoffrey Ozin for their groundbreaking interdisciplinary work on photonic band gap materials synthesis.
 Professor John has also received the Killam Fellowship of the Canada Council for the Arts, the Guggenheim Fellowship (USA), the Japan Society for the Promotion of Science Fellowship, and the Humboldt Senior Scientist Award (Germany).
 In 2007, Dr. John was awarded the C.V.
 Raman Chair Professorship of the Government of India.
 Prof. John is a Fellow of the American Physical Society, the Optical Society of America, the Royal Society of Canada, and a member of the Max Planck Society of Germany.
 He was the 2011 Elizabeth R. Laird Lecturer at the Memorial University of Newfoundland.